trvon/pcap-to-mininet/README.md

    - Position in the network hierarchy
 4. **Topology Construction**: Builds a graph representation of the network with nodes and weighted edges
 5. **Mininet Script Generation**: Converts the abstract topology into a concrete Mininet script
+6. **Visualization Generation**: Creates a GraphViz DOT file to visualize the network topology

 The fuzzy logic system assigns confidence scores to different potential roles for each device and selects the most likely role based on these scores.